ecemac/url-inspector/README.md

 This will start three services:

-- MySQL database on port 3306
 - Go backend API on port 8080
 - React frontend on port 5173
+- The MySQL database runs inside the Docker network and is configured automatically

 ### Access the app